Can I earn a Psychology degree online from BSU?

-Does BSU offer a Master’s or other graduate degree in psychology?
+Does BSU offer a master’s or other graduate degree in psychology?

-5. How do I get an advisor in Psychology?
+How do I get an advisor in psychology?

 Answer.
-If you are new to BSU and declared Psychology as your major when you were first accepted, you will automatically be assigned an advisor in the psychology department.
-If you declared psychology as your major after you were admitted to BSU,you will need to contact the psychology Department Chair and asked to be assigned to an advisor.
+If you are new to BSU and declared psychology as your major when you were first accepted, you will automatically be assigned an advisor in the psychology department.
+If you declared psychology as your major after you were admitted to BSU,you can choose a psychology instructor to be your advisor; just ask the instructor to contact the Advising Success Center and add you as an advisee.
+Otherwise, you can contact the psychology department chair and asked to be assigned to an advisor.

 Answer.
-Courses in Psychology often fill quickly.
+Courses in psychology often fill quickly, especially online.
 It is very important to register for your courses as soon as possible once the registration period has opened.
 If you do get closed out of courses, you have several options.